dennisinteractive/drupal_console_commands/Extending-drupal-console.md

 # Extending Drupal console

-We have more than 30 websites when doing development we need some simple way of running commands without having to type too much.
+We have more than 30 websites when doing development, and we needed some simple way of running commands without having to type too much.
 Our previous development workflow involved using some bash scripts to do things like:

 - Check out the site’s repo
 - Run drush make